 Common tabular operations in pandas#

-Now you have learned the basics of pandas data structures (i.e. Series and DataFrame) and you should be familiar with basic methods for loading and exploring data.
-Next, we will continue exploring the pandas functionalities, and see how it can be used for data manipulation, conducting simple calculations, and making selections based on specific criteria.
+We have new learned the basics of pandas data structures (i.e., Series and DataFrame) and you should be familiar with some methods for loading and exploring pandas data.
+Next, we will continue exploring the pandas data analysis functionalities, and see how it can be used for data manipulation, conducting simple calculations, and making selections based on specific criteria.

 Basic calculations#

 One of the most common things to do in pandas is to create new columns based on calculations between different variables (columns).
-Next, we will learn how to do that using the same input data ('Kumpula-June-2016-w-metadata.txt') as in the previous section.
+Next, we will learn how to do this using the same input data (data/kumpula-summer-2024.txt) as in the previous section.
 We will first load it using the pd.read_csv() method.
 Remember, that the first 8 lines contains the metadata which we will skip.
-This time, let’s store the filepath into a separate variable in order to make the code more readable and easier to change afterwards (a good practice).
+This time, let’s store the filepath as a separate variable in order to make the code more readable and easier to change afterwards (a good practice).

 import pandas as pd